lascellesabercrombie/fac-application-website/README.md

 ## Background

-The main distinctive feature of this website is the big button allowing the viewer to switch between English and Yiddish versions of the website.
+Perhaps the most distinctive feature of this website is the big button allowing the viewer to switch between English and Yiddish versions of the website.
 I talk a bit more about the motivation for the feature on the website.
-One aspect that made it particularly interesting to me was that Yiddish is written right to left.
-I was curious about how this would play out in terms of website design.
+One aspect that made me particularly curious to experiment with such a button was that Yiddish is written right to left.
+I wanted to see how this would play out in terms of website design.
+I found [this article](https://medium.muz.li/web-design-for-right-to-left-languages-the-basics-287329d508cf) useful for thinking about some of what this process would require.

+On clicking the button, two main things happen:

+1. The website hides the English text and reveals the Yiddish text.
+2. The flexbox containers of the navigation bar and the project gallery change direction, to make a more intuitive reading experience for the reader in Yiddish.

+On clicking again, these things change back.

+In the case of (1) and (2), the change was effected through JS functions applying and removing CSS classes from elements in the HTML.

 ## Requirements